Prostate Cancer: Symptoms, Treatment Options & Medications

 The below medications help treat advanced prostate cancer, especially when standard hormone therapies stop working.

-• Apalutamide (Erleada): Similar to enzalutamide, it blocks testosterone's impact on cancer cells.
+Apalutamide (Erleada): Apalutamide also prescribing for prostate cancer patients.
+Similar to enzalutamide, it blocks testosterone's impact on cancer cells.
+Some data shown that Apalutamide patients is doing some more well than Enzalutamide.

 Disclaimer: Do not choose a medication from this list by yourself.
 Keep in mind as well, this is not the full list of all the medicines used for prostate cancer treatment.
 These are only the most common medications.
 One might be more effective than the other for you.
 Let a qualified professional look at you to start a course that will get you the best results.